pkarakala/transformer-inference-roofline/README.md

 ## Analytical Assumptions

-The implementation intentionally uses simple approximations that are easy to explain in an interview:
+The implementation intentionally uses simple approximations:

 1. Dense GEMMs are modeled with the standard `2 * M * N * K` FLOP estimate.
 2. Memory traffic is modeled as reads of inputs/weights plus writes of outputs.